the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 #### Hexlock
 - They start with fewer free techs now: knowledge of Chemistry is gained, but knowledge of Construction, Machinery and Engineering is lost.
 The malus on GP generation is removed, and Encrypted Data resources are doubled by their UA.
-- Chemicals are now properly Strategic Resources instead of Luxury Resources.
+- Chemicals are now properly Strategic Resources instead of Luxury Resources, so now Hexlock actually has Happiness issues.
 - Field Scientists and Purge Robots are now standalone units.
 - Purge Robot Proto's base Strength increased from 25 to 40, in order to give Hexlock a fighting chance.
 But its Production cost is increased from 50 to 75.
 - Hex Corporation only creates one Purge Robot Proto, but it also gives a 10% Production bonus towards the construction of all Promotion Nullifier units after Replaceable Parts is researched.
 Also, it no longer gives a free Compound Mixer to the capital and gives their new Food Store replacement instead.